PibeChorro/PibeChorro.github.io/meetup-privacy/terms-of-service.md

 ### 3.1 Minimum Age

-You must be at least **6 years old** to use MeetUp.
+You must be at least **6 years old** to use DASH.

 ### 3.2 Parental Consent

 If you are under the age of 18, you must have permission from your parent or legal guardian to use the App.
-By using MeetUp, you represent that you have obtained such permission.
+By using DASH, you represent that you have obtained such permission.

 ### 3.3 Account Accuracy